| 28 Days on Retatrutide |

 Side Effects

 Some people have asked what side effects I have had.
-Side effects are similar to semaglutide and trizepatide.
-I will only list the side effects I have had which correspond to side effects listed from the Phase 2 and Phase 3 Eli Lilly Retatrutride study.
+Side effects are similar to semaglutide and tirzepatide.
+I will only list the side effects I have had, which correspond to those listed in the Phase 2 and Phase 3 Eli Lilly Retatrutride studies.

 3) Resting heart rate - my resting heart rate did creep up from roughly 44 to about 50.
-I will mention again that I did not exercise in this period except for 2 short run which is much less than I would usually do.
+I will mention again that I did not exercise during this period, except for 2 short runs, which is far less than I would usually do.

 4) I did not notice any sleep abnormality like some people have.
 I do pay particular close attention to my sleep and creating a good sleep environment that is dark and cool.
 I could easily see how Retatrutide makes one run extra hot at night.
 I also found myself probably waking up less to pee in general than I normally would.